 CATEGORY REHABILITATION II PROGRAM ACL WHEN?
 As a supplement to rehabilitation of a ligamentoplasty of the anterior cruciate ligament of the knee.
 The programme can be used early as it does not put any stress on the tendon graft.
 WHY?
 To restore the muscular qualities of the quadriceps and the hamstrings and recover a stable knee to allow the safe resumption of active sport.
 HOW?
 The ACL programme is specifically designed for the rehabilitation of ligamentoplasties.
 It allows intensive use of the quadriceps while protecting the tendon graft during the first few post- operative weeks due to co-activation of the hamstring muscles.
 Stimulation starts with the hamstrings (channels 1 and 2).
 While they are contracted, stimulation continues on the quadriceps (channels 3 and 4), thus preventing any risk of anterior draw movement.
 PULSE WIDTH To make it as comfortable as possible for the patient, use pulse widths equivalent to the chronaxies of the motor nerves of the quadriceps and hamstring muscles.
 The mi-SCAN function can be used to determine the pulse widths suitable for the patient's muscles.
 ELECTRODES Electrodes positioned on the gluteal muscles must correspond to the specific indication.
 INTENSITY The maximum tolerable stimulation energy on the 4 channels, which is one of the key factors determining the effectiveness of the treatment.
 The higher the stimulation energy, the higher the number of muscle fibres (motor units) being used.
-Progressively increase the level of energy during the course of a treatment session. +TENS OPTION No. NOTE Take care to properly observe the correct order for switching on the modules, the order of switching on that corresponds to the numbering of the channels.
-This programme only works with 4 modules switched on.
+Progressively increase the level of energy during the course of a treatment session.
+OPTION 2+2 No. The 2+2 function is not available on this program since all four channels are in use.
+NOTE Take care to properly observe the correct position of the stimulation channels.